 Project managers at Anchor QEA used three CB-450 data buoys throughout the work at the North Site.
 These were launched around dredging operations, regardless of where they moved around the shipyard, and supported YSI EXO2 Multi-Parameter Water Quality Sondes.
 These were deployed on mooring lines running beneath the buoys and monitored temperature, conductivity, pH, dissolved oxygen and turbidity.
 Of these, turbidity was of most concern to project managers because of its potential to choke fish and other lifeforms that rely on steady dissolved oxygen levels to survive.

-Data from the sondes were relayed to iSIC-CB Buoy Data Loggers held securely in each buoy’s instrument well.
+Data from the sondes were relayed to X2-CB Buoy Data Loggers held securely in each buoy’s instrument well.
 These were equipped with satellite telemetry and broadcast readings at project-required intervals to officials overseeing the operations.
-All data were made visible on a computer running NexSens iChart software, which was used to track readings and set up alerts notifying managers if parameters reached unhealthy thresholds.
+All data were made visible from any device through WQDataLIVE, which is used to track readings and set up alerts notifying managers if parameters reach unhealthy thresholds.

 The NexSens CB-450 Data Buoy is designed for deployment in lakes, rivers, coastal waters, harbors, estuaries and other freshwater or marine environments.